Here is a preview of my novel, Tears of Clowns.

 Sergio kicked his legs over the side of his bed.
-He rushed out of the bedroom door and rushed down the hall toward the bathroom.
+He stumbled like a drunkard out of the bedroom door and down the hall toward the bathroom.
 He flipped on the switch, shut the door, and made his way to the sink.
 With his hands still shaking, he turned the water on and splashed several handfuls against his face.
-He looked up and tried to ignore the pale face and haunted eyes staring back at him in the mirror hanging over the small porcelain sink by grabbing a folded towel hanging close by and burying his face in it.
+He looked up and tried to ignore the pale face and haunted eyes staring back at him in the mirror.
+Not able to stand the sight a moment longer, he reached for a folded towel hanging close by and buried his face in it.
 A light knocking sound came from the bathroom door.

 “Hey, Serg?
 You all right?”